quinnandrews/spring-local-postgresql/README.md

 }
 ```

 Then you can create a `Run Configuration` in IntelliJ IDEA, for example, setting `LocalApplication.class` as the `Main Class` and defining `local` as the active profile.

-Now when you run the `Run Configuration` or your integration tests, the embedded PostgreSQL will be initialized, assuming that the `local` and `test` profiles have set the `spring.local.postgresql.engaged` property to `true'.`
+Now when you run the `Run Configuration` or your integration tests, the embedded PostgreSQL will be initialized.

-**But there is a way to make this even more convenient.**
+**_But there is a way to make this even more convenient._**

-If your integration tests reference `LocalApplication.class`, it's worth noting that the `main` method isn't actually executed in that case.
-Spring is doing something different.
+If your integration tests reference `LocalApplication.class`, it's worth noting that the `main` method isn't actually executed when the tests run.
+Spring is using the Class for reference and doing something different in place of executing the `main` method.

 What this means is that you can activate the `local` profile explicitly in the body of the `main` method:
 ```java